 Tokenizers and NLP preprocessing.
 Hugging Face’s tokenizers library—the component that converts raw text to model-ready tokens—has a Rust core.
 The performance difference is not subtle: benchmarks against the Python-based equivalents show a 43x speed increase on the SQUAD2 dataset subset, and the Rust implementation tokenizes 1 GB of text in under 20 seconds on a server CPU.2 That speedup compounds when tokenization runs millions of times per day.

 Data processing pipelines.
 Polars, the DataFrame library written in Rust, processes 10 million rows with 10 columns in 0.89 seconds.
-The equivalent pandas operation takes 2.37 seconds—a 2.66x difference that scales into hours of saved compute time on production feature engineering jobs.3
+The equivalent pandas operation takes 2.37 seconds—a 2.66x difference on that specific workload; 2025 benchmarks show the advantage ranges from 2.6x (aggregations) to 4.6x (filtering on 1 GB datasets) depending on operation type, and scales into hours of saved compute time on production feature engineering jobs.3

 Why This Convergence Is Happening Now